-- an understanding of the methods scientists use to explore natural phenomena, including observation, hypothesis development, measurement and data collection, experimentation, evaluation of evidence, and employment of data analysis or mathematical modeling - application of scientific data, concepts, and models in one of the natural (or physical) sciences.
+an understanding of the methods scientists use to explore natural phenomena, including observation, hypothesis development, measurement and data collection, experimentation, evaluation of evidence, and employment of data analysis or mathematical modeling as assessed by lab reports, oral presentation, poster presentations.
+2. application of scientific data, concepts, and models in one of the natural (or physical) sciences as assessed by projects, practicums and/or solving case studies.
+2. application of scientific data, concepts, and models in one of the natural (or physical) sciences as assessed by projects, practicums and/or solving case studies.